Ralph Nader Awtt Portrait

 Nader was born and grew up in Winsted, Connecticut, the son of Lebanese immigrants.
 His father ran a restaurant and conducted lively discussions of public affairs with his customers.
 At a surprisingly young age, the studious Ralph read the early 20th Century muckrakers, writers like Upton Sinclair and Lincoln Steffens, and became aware of how the unchecked pursuit of wealth can lead to abuses of power.
 A key insight from the first book he wrote sounds this theme: “A great problem of contemporary life is how to control the power of economic interests which ignore the harmful effects of their applied science and technology.”

-Since 1966, Ralph Nader has worked to pass at least eight major consumer protection laws, including the Safe Drinking Water Act and the founding of such regulatory agencies as the Occupational Safety and Health Administration (OSHA), Environmental Protection Agency (EPA), and Consumer Product Safety Administration.
-He has promoted better access to government with the Freedom of Information Act.
-He has founded many organizations to carry out his wide-ranging research and advocacy, the largest with a membership of more than 100,000, is Public Citizen.
-David Bollier, one of his biographers, points out that, “… a large number of Nader’s most significant triumphs—for new consumer rights, open government, and more humane business practices—have been so integrated into the culture that they are now taken for granted.”
+Since 1966, Ralph Nader has worked to pass at least eight major consumer protection laws, including the Safe Drinking Water Act and the founding of such regulatory agencies as the Occupational Safety and Health Administration (OSHA), Environmental Protection Agency (EPA), and Consumer Product Safety Commission (CPSC).
+He achieved more open access to government with the Freedom of Information Act.
+He has founded many organizations to carry out his wide-ranging research and advocacy; the largest, with a membership of more than 500,000, is Public Citizen.
+David Bollier, one of his biographers, points out that “a large number of Nader’s most significant triumphs—for new consumer rights, open government, and more humane business practices—have been so integrated into the culture that they are now taken for granted.”

 The organizations founded and fostered by Nader have, in turn, trained new leaders to apply democracy to more and more aspects of human enterprise.
-Nader has declared: “Almost every significant breakthrough has come from the spark, the drive, the initiative of one person.”
+A believer in the power of principled leadership, Nader has declared: “Almost every significant breakthrough has come from the spark, the drive, the initiative of one person.”

 Programs